Can grad students get Direct Subsidized Loans?

 What are Direct Unsubsidized Loans for students?

 These are federal student loans that require the borrower to be responsible for paying the interest during all periods of the loan.
-With Direct Subsidized Loans, in comparison, there are periods where the student is not responsible for the interest on the loan.
+This is different than Direct Subsidized Loans which have periods where the student is not responsible for the interest on the loan.

 With Direct Unsubsidized Loans, you don’t need to demonstrate financial need, and schools may award you this loan based on its cost of attendance while factoring in the other financial aid you might receive.
 The current maximum loan amount for this type of loan for graduate students is typically $20,500.